djtroyal/pia-wg/README.md

 # pia-wg

 A WireGuard configuration utility for Private Internet Access using hard-coded, user-specific parameters as to not require user interaction.
 This is especially useful as your PIA WireGuard configuration can be refreshed and updated automatically with one command.
+This project was forked from [](https://github.com/hsand/pia-wg)

 I find myself needing to regenerate my PIA WireGuard config file every so often when the VPN connection eventually breaks (I assume due to changes on PIA's end -- I think the PIA server endpoints change periodically).
 Generating a new config seems to remedy this issue.